gemini-cli-extensions/bigquery-data-analytics/README.md

 Interact with BigQuery using natural language right from your IDE:

 *   **Explore Schemas and Data:**
-    * "Show me all tables in the 'orders' database."
+    * "Show me all tables in the 'orders' dataset."
-    * "What are the columns in the 'products' table?"
+    * "What is the schema for the 'products' table?"
     * "How many orders were placed in the last 30 days, and what were the top 5 most purchased items?"

 *   **Generate Code:**